kamui/kanpachi/README.md

 To check out an example API project, checkout [kanpachi-example](https://github.com/kamui/kanpachi-example).

+This project was inspired by [@mattetti](https://github.com/mattetti/)'s [Weasel-Diesel](https://github.com/mattetti/Weasel-Diesel) project, of which I am also a contributor.
+I created Kanpachi as a way of experimenting and leaning how to create a DSL in ruby.

 ## Example

 Below is an example of one of Twitter's API endpoints partially described in Kanpachi.